 - It is lighter at 4.8 oz vs 6.9 oz

 - A single set of lithium batteries lasts a long time—about 120-150 hours of tracking/use in my field experience.
 The batteries can be easily replaced mid-trip with a spare set.
-In comparison, the inReach has less tracking time and a non-removable battery that has to be recharged via an external battery like the 5.4 oz EasyAcc 6000mAh USB Battery.
+In comparison, the inReach has less tracking time and a non-removable battery that has to be recharged via an external USB battery.

 - But this battery efficiency comes at a price.
 The SPOT’s low 0.4 watt transmission power, based on my field experience means fewer successful waypoints/messages sent in difficult receptions areas.